rehierl/node-tree-outliner/0-0-about/readme.md

-This folder is intended to illustrate the bigger picture.
+This content is intended to illustrate the bigger picture.
-That is, discussions of what is and what needs to be.
+That is, general aspects and discussions of what is and what needs to be.